 The first Parents as Teachers sites started serving families in St. Louis, Missouri in 1981 with the belief that parents are their children's first and best teachers.
-The Parents as Teachers model has since grown, serving families in all 50 states and six countries.
-Service has also expanded to include children from the prenatal period through Kindergarten.
-From its onset, the Parents as Teachers model has focused on identifying developmental and health delays, and providing parents with the knowledge and tools to support child development.
+In 1984, Kit Bond and the Missouri General Assembly passed the Early Childhood Education Act to establish the Parents as Teachers program statewide.
+This propelled Parents as Teachers into a national and international program, now serving families in all 50 states and six countries.
+From its onset, the Parents as Teachers model has focused on identifying developmental and health delays and providing parents with knowledge and tools to support child development and well being.

 Here you will find general information on the Parents as Teachers model and the Texas Parents as Teachers State Office.
 Much of the information below comes directly from the Parents as Teachers National Center website.
 Learn more at www.parentsasteachers.org.

 The Parents as Teachers Evidence-Based Model is the comprehensive home-visiting, parent education model used by Parents as Teachers Affiliates.
 The model provides services to families with children from prenatal through kindergarten.
 Affiliates follow the essential requirements of the model, which provide minimum expectations for program design, infrastructure, and service delivery.
 Parents as Teachers provides support for affiliates to meet those requirements as well as further quality standards that represent best practices in the field.